ArduPilot/ardupilot_wiki/common/source/docs/common-ltm-telemetry.rst

 .. note::

-    Don't forget to set baud rate to appropriate value.
+    Don't forget to set your LTM telemetry port's baud rate to an appropriate value.
 If you are using FSK modems, baud rate value depends on capability of modems.

+    Additionally, not all of your flight controller's serial ports support the lowest possible baud rate setting of 1 ( = 1200 baud).
+On STM32F4xx and F7xx based autopilots, these typically are USARTs 1 and 6 that run on the full system clock.
+If set to 1200 baud, these ports will default to 19200 baud instead.
+If you have issues getting correct LTM telemetry output at 1200 baud, try using a serial port other that USART 1 or 6.
+Check your flightcontroller's hardware page for further reference on UART to SERIALn mapping.

 ----------------------------------------
 Usage example with FPV video transmitter